grwilson/appliance-build/README.md

 ## Creating new build variants

-This repository contains different build variants which are used to generate customized images and leverage different ansible roles to customize those variants.
+This repository contains different build variants which are used to generate customized images, leveraging different Ansible roles to customize those variants.
 The following instructions can be used to create a new build variant and roles.